gatsbyjs/gatsby/packages/gatsby-plugin-page-creator/README.md

 # gatsby-plugin-page-creator

 Gatsby plugin that automatically creates pages from React components in specified directories.
 Gatsby includes this plugin automatically in all sites for creating pages from components in `src/pages`.
+You can also leverage the [File System Route API](#TODO) to programmatically create pages from your data.

 You may include another instance of this plugin if you'd like to create additional "pages" directories.